 - Plan on doing laundry.
 This is key for any trip that is more than 7 days.
 We always plan to do laundry during our trip (sometimes trips to the laundromat are adventures unto themselves!).
 Plan to do laundry at least once during your vacation – it is the only way to pack light and for it to work over a longer time period.

 - Check the weather.
 I think this goes without saying, but I will say it.
 Check the weather before you go.
 I tend to check about 3 days before packing and again the day before for any drastic changes.
 Once you have completed steps 1-3, it’s time to pack.

 - Start with the shoes.
 As I mentioned above, I walk A LOT.
 However, even if you do not walk a lot, still start with the shoes.
 Why?
 Because when you start with the shoes, it automatically limits and refines what you will take with you.
 The shoes will dictate the style and color of the clothing you pack.
 You don’t want your entire closet to be available for packing.
 You have to narrow down the selection somehow.
 Start with the shoes.
-Also, when you start with the shoes, it helps limit the color palette.
 For any cold weather trip, I always pack one pair of tall boots (I started doing this on a trip to Paris four years ago) and it worked great.
 These boots have taken me from Paris to the Alps and they are perfect for the activities and places I go when I travel.

 **The reason I started packing base layer shirts is to protect my sweaters.
 Sweaters are heavy, difficult to wash and take even longer to dry.
 I wear my “base layer” shirts, they get sweaty and then I wash them – not the sweaters I wear over them.

-See how all of these pieces go together and how to create outfits with what I’m packing:
+See how all of these pieces go together to create outfits: